jpmorganchase/modular/docs/configuration.md

 ## Configuration File

-We allow a number of Modular behaviours to be configured via a dedicated Modular config file, `.modular.js`, located at the root of the individual package/workspace you wish to configure, each package needing it's own configuration.
+We allow a number of Modular behaviours to be configured via a dedicated Modular config file, `.modular.js`, that can be placed at the root of a workspace/package you wish to configure.

 We support the following file names/formats: